diogomonte/diogomonte.github.io/collections/_posts/2024-08-24-stardardization.md

 where the quality bar is set, and everyone is on the same page, while still having plenty of room for learning and creativity.

 There is a difference between individuals working as a team and a team thriving and moving forward together.
+For this reason, I strongly believe in standardized ways of working.
+I refer to standardization as a set of rules, practices, processes, and coding conventions that all team members should follow.

 ## The Benefits of Standardization